dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 No confusion there, but with the power of call I can invoke the Array.join method on a plain old object that is not an array.
 So next lets look at an example of that.

-### 1.5 - Getting a built in prototype method to woth with an object that is not of that Class.
+### 1.5 - Getting a built in prototype method to work with an object that is not of that Class.

 The call function prototype method can be used as a way to liberate built in prototype methods from there prototype objects and call the method with any object.
 If the object that I am using with an array prototype method just happens to be formated in the same way as an array, then it should more often then not work fine.